agracey/devtoolsblog/content/_index.md

 The goal here is to try to pull out the specific pieces and options that a developer (or team of developers) would need to know in a way that is accessible without the larger infrastructure background.

-## I just want to develop!
-Where should I start?
+## I Just Want to Write My Code!
+Where Should I Start?

-Even with this smaller landscape, there are still a lot of choices.
+Even with this smaller landscape, there are still too many choices.
 If you are just getting started, here are a few stacks to try:

 ### Gitlab